 The End Result

 Truth be told, the kitchen isn’t done but after 10 days, we all needed to get back to Illinois and back to work.
-Once the plumbing issues are addressed, the countertops and hardware are installed, they will have a beautiful new kitchen.
+Once the plumbing issues are addressed, and the countertops and hardware are installed, they will have a beautiful new kitchen.

 They wanted a white and blue kitchen with the bottom cabinets being navy blue and the uppers being white.